 The systems interchange joining Interstate 220 with I-49 North Segment K2 at North Shreveport was completed on October 17, 2018.
 The exchange officially opened to traffic following a celebration attended by Governor John Bel Edwards and several state and local officials.
 Construction on Segment K2 started in 2014.
 The $142 million project included rebuilding I-220 and adding auxiliary lanes between Exit 5 (LA 173 / Hilry Hickaby III Avenue) and Exit 7A (U.S. 71 / North Market Street).1

-The last section of Interstate 220 completed was the over Cross Lake in 1988.
+The last section of Interstate 220 completed was the bridge over Cross Lake in 1988.
 Topping out at 24.6 feet, the span extends 10,230 feet between Exits 2 and 4.1

-Interstate 220 and Louisiana 3123 (Inner Loop Expressway) were originally planned to form a complete beltway encircling Shreveport and Bossier City.
+Interstate 220 and LA 3123 (Inner Loop Expressway) were originally planned to form a complete beltway encircling Shreveport and Bossier City.
 Anthony Kennerson posted on the Southeast Roads and Transport group in 2003 that the belt route was to be:2

 a full loop with the eastern quadrant slicing through property of Barksdale Air Force Base and crossing the Red River about a mile south of the existing Jimmie Davis (LA 518) Bridge.
 More than likely, both lack of cash and the difficulties with negotiating with the US Air Force regarding using ROW from Barksdale contributed to cutting the full loop short.